How it's calculated

 The part of your starting amount which is above the full new State Pension is called your ‘protected payment’.
 This is paid on top of the full new State Pension.

-Any qualifying years you have after 5 April 2016 won’t add more to your State Pension.
+Any qualifying years you have after 5 April 2016 will not add more to your State Pension.

-You didn’t make National Insurance contributions or get National Insurance credits before 6 April 2016
+You did not make National Insurance contributions or get National Insurance credits before 6 April 2016

 Your State Pension will be calculated entirely under the new State Pension rules.